FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Takes parameters for source directory, output directory, and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
+4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
-4. Creates the output directory if it doesn't exist
+5. Creates the output directory if it doesn't exist
-5. Copies the AL source files to the output directory, excluding any temporary or build files
+6. Copies the AL source files to the output directory, excluding any temporary or build files
-6. Validates the app.json file for required fields (publisher, name, version)
+7. Validates the app.json file for required fields (publisher, name, version)
-7. Handles errors gracefully with clear error messages
+8. Handles errors gracefully with clear error messages
+9. Returns a strongly-typed [pscustomobject] with results
-8. Provides feedback on successful preparation
-Include parameter validation and help information.
+10. Provides feedback on successful preparation Include parameter validation and help information.
 ```